Police secure release of abducted Anambra Rev Fr after fierce battle with gunmen

 By Vincent Ujumadu

-The Anambra State Police command has secured the release of a Catholic priest, Rev Fr Stephen Echezona who was abducted at Ichida, Anaocha local government area of the state.
+AWKA—The Anambra State Police command has secured the release of a Catholic priest, Rev Fr Stephen Echezona, who was abducted in Ichida, Anaocha Local Government Area of the state.

-The state Police Public Relations Officer, PPRO, SP Tochukwu Ikenga said the priest was released unhurt after an encounter with his abductors at Ihiala.
+The state Police Public Relations Officer, PPRO, Tochukwu Ikenga said the priest was released unhurt after an encounter with his abductors in Ihiala.

-In a statement in Awka, the PPRO said: “In the early hours of today, March 23rd, 2025, a joint security team comprising the Police, Military, Civil Defence, AVG Ichida, and Ihiala respectively, secured the release of Rev. Father Stephen Echezona at Ihiala.
+In a statement in Awka, the PPRO said: “In the early hours of March 23, 2025, a joint security team comprising the Police, Military, Civil Defence, AVG Ichida, and Ihiala respectively, secured the release of Rev. Father Echezona at Ihiala.
 The priest was returned unharmed.

 “The victim was abducted at a fuel station in Ichida.
 A joint security force, in an ensuing gun duel with the armed criminals operating in a white Lexus SUV without plate number, overpowered the kidnappers.